latenightlabs/ComfyUI-LNL/README.md

 # Contributing
 Contributions to the Load Video Node project are welcome.
-Please follow the contributing guidelines outlined in CONTRIBUTING.md (if available) for more information on how to contribute.
+Please

 # License
-This project is licensed under the [LICENSE NAME] License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License.